nus-cs2103-AY2122S1/ip/docs/README.md

 ### 7. Find tasks in `TaskList`

 This feature allows you to find tasks in `TaskList` that match a given search key.

+### 8. C-BetterSearch

+More flexibility in search e.g., find items even if the keyword matches the item only partially.

+### 9. C-DetectDuplicates

+Add the ability to recognize and deal with duplicate items. e.g., the same task cannot be added multiple times.

 ## Usage